Do you want a file transfer process that is secure? Or compliant?

 Of course, the answer is "both".

-Good business practice dictates data protection for you, your customers, and your business partners — including data-in-motion.
-But even the best security practices do not alleviate the need to comply with regulations and standards that can carry high contractual, civil and criminal penalties.
-Plus, the loss of faith of your customers or business partners can negatively impact your bottom line.
+Good business practice dictates data protection for you, your customers, and your business partners — such as secure FTP for data-in-motion and PGP encryption for data-at-rest.
+But even the best security practices do not alleviate the need to comply with regulations and standards that can carry high contractual, civil and criminal penalties — such as HIPAA, PCI DSS, and SOX.

 Secure file transfer typically includes moving files outside your firewall.
 Encrypted files are secure on an FTP server outside your firewall, but your Managed File Transfer software processing those files should sit securely inside your firewall.